- Hunting Hours

 Deer taken in one EAB county, city, or town do not “carry over” to any other EAB county, city, or town.
 Each county, city, or town is its own separate management unit with regards to EAB.

 Private lands in Accomack, Albemarle, Amherst (west of Rt.
-29), Bedford, Carroll, Clarke, Culpeper, Fauquier, Floyd, Franklin, Grayson, Hanover, Henrico, James City, Montgomery, Pulaski, Rappahannock, Roanoke, Rockingham (east of Rts.
+29), Bedford, Carroll, Clarke, Culpeper, Fauquier, Floyd, Franklin, Frederick, Greene, Grayson, Hanover, Henrico, Madison, Montgomery, Orange, Prince George, Pulaski, Rappahannock, Roanoke, Rockingham (east of Rts.
 613 and 731), Shenandoah, Stafford, Warren, and Wythe counties

-Example: Within a license year, before you can take a second antlered deer on private lands in Albemarle County (your second buck), you must have taken at least one antlerless deer on private lands in Albemarle County before taking a second antlered deer on private lands in Albemarle County.
-You must have taken at least two antlerless deer on private lands in Albemarle County.
+Example – Within a license year, before you can take a second antlered deer on private lands in Albemarle County (your second buck), you must have taken at least one antlerless deer on private lands in Albemarle County.
+Furthermore, before you can take a third antlered deer on private lands in Albemarle County (your third buck), you must have taken at least two antlerless deer on private lands in Albemarle County.

-Private lands in Clarke, Frederick, and Warren counties
+Private lands in James City and York counties

 Arlington, Fairfax, Loudoun, and Prince William (except on Department of Defense lands) counties

-Within a license year and within each individual county listed above, before you can take a second antlered deer in that county (your second buck), you must have taken at least two antlerless deer in that county before taking a second antlered deer in that county.
-You must have taken at least three antlerless deer in that county.
+Within a license year and within each individual county listed above, before you can take a second antlered deer in that county (your second buck), you must have taken at least two antlerless deer in that county.
+Furthermore, before you can take a third antlered deer in that county (your third buck), you must have taken at least three antlerless deer in that county.

-Example: Within a license year, before you can take a second antlered deer in Fairfax County (your second buck), you must have taken at least two antlerless deer in Fairfax County before taking a second antlered deer in Fairfax County.
-You must have taken at least three antlerless deer in Fairfax County.
+Example – Within a license year, before you can take a second antlered deer in Fairfax County (your second buck), you must have taken at least two antlerless deer in Fairfax County.
+Furthermore, before you can take a third antlered deer in Fairfax County (your third buck), you must have taken at least three antlerless deer in Fairfax County.